 Workshops are highly interactive and are facilitated by two specially trained leaders.
 Workshops cover new topics each week and provide opportunities for interaction and group problem solving.
 Specialty programs for Chronic Pain and/or Diabetes are also available.

 The Chronic Disease Self-Management Program is a workshop given two and a half hours, once a week, for six weeks, in community settings such as senior centers, churches, libraries and hospitals.
 People with different chronic health problems attend together.
 Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with chronic diseases themselves.
-Several 2021 Active Living workshops for Chronic Disease and Diabetes are currently scheduled coming up in October, November and December.
+Several early 2022 Active Living workshops for Chronic Disease and Diabetes are currently scheduled coming up in January and February.

 The Live Well Program is sponsored by NCAAA in conjunction with the CT State Unit on Aging and the CT Department of Public Health.